Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Mean and variance of transferred magnetization

-Importantly, the slight discrepancies between the observed and predicted exponents are also seen in the exact statevector simulations up to $t=18$ cycles (colored lines), suggesting that these deviations primarily stem from finite-time and large-$\mu$ effects and are less affected by experimental imperfections.
+Importantly, the slight discrepancies between the observed and predicted exponents are also seen in the exact statevector simulations up to $t=18$ cycles (colored lines), which agree almost perfectly with the experimental data for $\Delta < 1$ and $\Delta = 1$ and indicate that the deviations of the exponents from 1 and $2/3$, respectively, primarily stem from finite-time and large-$\mu$ effects rather than from experimental imperfections.
 Indeed, the exact scaling exponents are only expected in the long-time limit and as $\mu\to0$.
-By simulating the effects of noise in our system\,(lighter lines in Fig.\,\ref{fig:Fig2}A), we find that these are almost negligible for $\Delta<1$ and $\Delta=1$, and somewhat larger for $\Delta>1$, due to the lower values of $\mathcal{M}$ in the diffusive regime.
-This effect is also noticeable in the magnetization transfer distributions in Fig.\,\ref{fig:Fig2}B. Since the distribution is narrower in the $\Delta > 1$ case, the noise has a larger effect on the shape of the distribution here than for the other two values of $\Delta$.
-The error in this case is found to be predominantly caused by combined occurrences of T1 errors and $0\rightarrow 1$ readout errors, which are not eliminated by post-selection (SM).
-By including this effect in the simulation, we find good agreement in all three regimes.
+Furthermore, by simulating the effects of noise in our system\,(lighter lines in Fig.\,2A; referred to as ``noisy simulations" elsewhere), we see that our noise model explains why we find near-perfect agreement between noiseless simulation and experiment in the $\Delta<1$ and $\Delta=1$ cases and not in the $\Delta>1$ case, where $\mathcal{M}$ is smaller.
+This effect is also noticeable in the magnetization transfer distributions in Fig.\,2B.
+Because the distribution is narrower in the $\Delta > 1$ case, the noise has a larger effect on the shape of the distribution here than for the other two values of $\Delta$.
+The error in this case is found to be predominantly caused by combined occurrences of decay to the $|0\rangle$ state and $0\rightarrow 1$ readout errors, which are not eliminated by post-selection.
+By including this effect in the simulation, we find good agreement in all three regimes (Figs.~2A, S5, S15, S16) \cite{supplement}.